-A WORD OF CAUTION: Drought Tolerant doesn't mean you don't have to water the plant - it just means it doesn't need much water once it is established.
+Drought Tolerant doesn't mean you don't have to water the plant - it just means it doesn't need much water once it is established.
 In the beginning water a new plant every other day for two weeks, then every four days for two weeks, then once a week for the first growing season.
-After that, water when needed.
-Remember, not to over water these plants once they are established.
-Mulching is the best way to conserve water in the ground.
-Apply several inches of organic mulch around your plant to keep out unwanted weeds and to help enrich the soil.
+After that,water when needed.
+Remember, not to overwater these plants once they are established.

-When you consider all the growing factors above there and you have chosen all the right plants for your garden - there is one other thing to take into account - deer.
+When you consider all the growing factors above there and you have planted all the right plants for your garden - there is one other thing to take into account - deer.
 Personally, I don't grow flowers to feed the deer.
 No plant is totally deer resistant but there are some plants that are more resistant than others.
-The plants described above are generally deer resistant.
-Go to plantanswers.tamu.edu/publications/deer.